AeroGeekDean/CarND-Advanced-Lane-Lines/writeup.md

     return radius
 ```

 In the final pipeline section **Let's build all of the above into a pipeline**, a `'find_lane_lines(img)'` function is defined.
 This is the **actual pipeline function** for the video processing.

-Here is an example of my result pulled from the video:
+Below is an example of my result pulled from the video:
+- The **cyan** box is a fixed calibration box that is:
+ - 12 ft wide (min lane width per DOT)
+ - 10 ft long (length of white dashed lane line)
+- The **green** box is the border of top-down view and visibility limit of the Computer Vision algorithm

 ![alt text][image6]

 #### Line Validity Detection